OldUnreal/UnrealTournamentPatches/README.md

 Linux systems will need GNU libc 2.19 or later.

 macOS systems will need a 64-bit x86 CPU and Mac OS X Mavericks (10.9) or later.
 Some rendering features may be unavaiable on macOS.
+Apple M1 support is planned for the next patch.

 ## Features